arc80/plywood/repos/plywood/docs/Developing/NewExternProviders.md

         }
         ...

 The name of the function itself (in this case, `extern_libsass_prebuilt`) isn't really important, except that it must be unique across all `.modules.cpp` files in the current repo.
-By convention, the name of the function starts with `extern_`.
+By convention, the function name usually starts with `extern_`.

 The set of valid operations that can be performed by an extern provider is not yet documented.
 For the time being, you can study existing examples in the `plywood` repo.